Fix Package Manager Issues

 Remote repositories can’t be reached

-If the Software Updater app or Terminal indicates that some remote repositories can’t be reached, you may have added a third-party software repository that is either configured incorrectly or is experiencing server errors.
-To resolve this issue, please follow these steps:
+If the Software Updater app or Terminal indicates that some remote repositories can’t be reached, you may have added a third-party software repository that is either configured incorrectly or is experiencing temporary server errors.

 Useful apps